 ICPS is a nationally recognised centre of research excellence in the area of child, youth and family welfare.
 Established in 2005, ICPS commenced as a partnership between the ACU and ACT Community Services Directorate, and is part of the Faculty of Health Sciences.
 We have offices in Canberra, Melbourne and Sydney, and conduct research across Australia and with international partners.

-Through its activities, ICPS aims to influence policy and practice to achieve positive social change, enhancement of the Common Good and improved outcomes for children, young people and families.
-ICPS has an identified strength in rigorous academic research and its direct translation into policy and practice enabled through its partnerships with government, non-government and community organisations.
+Through our research, evaluation and community engagement activities, ICPS aims to influence policy and practice to achieve positive social change, enhancement of the Common Good, and improved outcomes for children, young people and families.
+ICPS is committed to collaborative approaches to translating knowledge into policy and practice, enabled through partnerships with government, non-government and community organisations.

 The objectives of ICPS are:

 - Advance and create knowledge to improve the safety and wellbeing of children, young people, families and communities

 - Develop and strengthen new research methodologies and methods

 - Build and maintain collaborations and partnerships with key stakeholders

 - Disseminate knowledge to inform policy, service delivery and practice

 - Foster a workplace environment that enables the recruitment, support, development and retention of quality academic and professional staff

 Page last updated: 2017-07-03